Rajesh-DataAnalyst/Automotive-Industry-Market-Trends-Analysis-SQL-/README.md

  Files
 - Rajesh.sql_Capstone_2.sql: Contains all the SQL queries for the project.
-- Dataset/CAPSTONE_2_SAMPLE.csv: Sample data for this project.
+- Automobile_dataset_COGNICO.csv: Sample data for this project.
 - README.md: Project documentation.

 Contact:-